odoo/odoo/doc/reference/javascript.rst

 .. class:: openerp.Widget

-This is the base class for all visual components.
-It corresponds to an MVC view.
-It provides a number of services to handle a section of a page:
+    The base class for all visual components.
+It corresponds to an MVC view, and provides a number of service to simplify handling of a section of a page:

-* Rendering with QWeb

-* Parenting-child relations
+    * Handles parent/child relationships between widgets

-* Life-cycle management (including facilitating children destruction when a parent object is removed)
+    * Provides extensive lifecycle management with safety features (e.g. automatically destroying children widgets during the destruction of a parent)

-* DOM insertion, via jQuery-powered insertion methods.
-Insertion targets can be anything the corresponding jQuery method accepts (generally selectors, DOM nodes and jQuery objects):

-  :func:`~openerp.Widget.appendTo`
-    Renders the widget and inserts it as the last child of the target, uses `.appendTo()`_

-  :func:`~openerp.Widget.prependTo`
-    Renders the widget and inserts it as the first child of the target, uses `.prependTo()`_

-  :func:`~openerp.Widget.insertAfter`
-    Renders the widget and inserts it as the preceding sibling of the target, uses `.insertAfter()`_

-  :func:`~openerp.Widget.insertBefore`
-    Renders the widget and inserts it as the following sibling of the target, uses `.insertBefore()`_
+    * Automatic rendering with :ref:`qweb <reference/qweb>`
     * Backbone-compatible shortcuts

-.. _widget-dom_root:

 DOM Root
 --------

 A :class:`~openerp.Widget` is responsible for a section of the page materialized by the DOM root of the widget.

 A widget's DOM root is available via two attributes: